 I’ve been trying to figure out how to use tempeh as a filling for vegetarian dumpling recipes lately.
 Although I haven’t nailed down a tempeh dumpling recipe, I inadvertently discovered that ground tempeh is an excellent substitute for ground chicken in lettuce wraps.
 The trick was figuring out how to properly prepare the tempeh.

 I suddenly remembered a pho tempeh recipe in Andrea Nguyen’s The Pho Cookbook, where she cooked sliced tempeh by simmering them with broth.
-I applied her cooking technique by simmering ground tempeh in broth for about 8 minutes and was very pleased with the results.
+I applied her cooking technique by simmering ground tempeh in broth for about 8 minutes.
 The tempeh softened, and the broth infused savory flavor into the tempeh.
+It was delicious!

 Yes!
 I would cook the tempeh and toss it with the cabbage, carrots, and bell peppers and keep everything in a container.
 They will keep for up to 3 days.
-When you are ready to eat, just rinse a few leaves of butter lettuce, fill them, and drizzle with peanut sauce.
+When you are ready to eat, rinse a few leaves of butter lettuce.
+Then, fill them and drizzle with peanut sauce.

 If you have any leftover broth from my yellow curry broth or tomato and coconut noodle soup recipes, use it to cook the tempeh!
 Alternatively, you can toss the cooked ground tempeh with my honey chili sauce or teriyaki sauce for extra flavor.